Updates by Jerry Low

 A year later, at the end of 2009, I started thinking about selling again; however, my reasons for doing so were different.
 I was not trying to sell the blog because of time restrictions, I was thinking of selling because I wanted to do something new.
-The blog was getting a few thousand visits a day, and I was making a lot of money through the blog through paid reviews.
+The blog was getting a few thousand visits a day, and I was making a lot of money through the blog through sponsored posts and product reviews.
 So it may seem strange to even think about selling the blog when it was clearly growing quickly.

 The truth is, I was burned out.
 I was bored with the site.
 I really was.
 When I sold the blog, it had over 2,500 pages of content on the site.
 I had written over one thousand of those articles.
 Due to this, I had became bored about writing about the act of blogging.